top of page

 MPGe allows consumers to easily compare different types of vehicles by providing a common metric for EV efficiency, helping them understand the relative cost of energy consumption and the environmental impact of their choices.
 This standardization simplifies the decision-making process for those considering an electric vehicle so they can make an apples-to-apples comparison.

-How Is MPGe Calculated?
+How to Calculate MPGe

 MPGe is calculated by comparing the energy content of gasoline to the energy used by an electric vehicle.
 One gallon of gasoline is equivalent to 33.7 kilowatt-hours (kWh) of electricity.
 To determine MPGe, the distance an electric vehicle can travel on 33.7 kWh is measured.